-The nature of the work includes the partially demolish the site, followed by construction of two new buildings and expanded parking area.
+The nature of the work includes partially demolish the site, followed by construction of two new buildings and expanded parking area.
+As of May 11, 2022, the new roadside curb had been modified in response to comments from the City of Vaughan.